Printable Atkins Phase 1 Food List

 - Include a daily multivitamin in your diet regimen – Get essential nutrients and minerals by taking an iron-free supplement pill and an omega-3 fatty acid supplement daily.

 Foods To Include In Your Atkins Phase One Diet

 You can only include the following foods on your Atkins phase 1 food list.
-If the food is not on the list, do not buy it or eat it. with that said, let us get down to the allowed foods.
+If the food is not on the list, do not buy it or eat it. let’s get down to the allowed foods.

 Vegetables (up to 3 cups per day)